-After moving to USA in 2008 Ms. Solovyova joined the faculty of the Moscow Music Center as a cello and music theory teacher.
-Starting from 2018 Lyubov Solovyova is an Artist in Residents in Whittier College.
+After moving to the USA in 2008 Ms. Solovyova joined the faculty of the Moscow Music Center as a cello and music theory teacher.
+Starting from 2018, Lyubov Solovyova is an Artist in Residence at Whittier College.

-As a soloist and ensemble player, Lyubov has participated in numerous competitions and festivals such as Baroque Music Festival in Lviv, Contemporary Music Festival in Odessa, Mykola Lysenko International Music Competition in Kyev, and The Art of XXI competition in Vorzel.
-Ms. Solovyova also participated in number of orchestras including the Chamber Orchestra of Odessa's Philharmonic and Odessa's National Symphony.
+As a soloist and ensemble player, Lyubov has participated in numerous competitions and festivals such as the Baroque Music Festival in Lviv, the Contemporary Music Festival in Odessa, the Mykola Lysenko International Music Competition in Kyev, and The Art of XXI competition in Vorzel.
+Ms. Solovyova has also participated in several orchestras including the Chamber Orchestra of Odessa's Philharmonic and Odessa's National Symphony.

 Neil Stipp, Organ

 Neil Stipp is a music teacher, concert organist, author, and award-winning composer.
 His music has been heard throughout the United States, Canada, and in Europe.
 He has served as organist at various churches in Southern California for over 40 years.
 He received his Doctorate in Organ Performance from UCLA, Master of Music from USC, and a Bachelor of Music from Biola University.
 Dr. Stipp has been the winner of the ACAPlus award, in nine different years, for his outstanding catalog of composed works.
 Not only is he the organist for Whittier College, but also Immanuel First Lutheran Church in West Covina, CA.